rackerlabs/technical-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 ### GoldenGate Replicat modes

 Before the release of version 12.1, Replicat applied transactions to the target database serially.
-To achieve parallelism, tables had be split across multiple replicates for quicker data application and reduced lag.
-Drawbacks to this approach include the manual configuration of multiple replicates and trail files and the limiting inability to split tables that had foreign key relationships across replicates.
+To achieve parallelism, tables had to be split across multiple Replicats for quicker data application and reduced lag.
+Drawbacks to this approach include the manual configuration of multiple Replicats and trail files and the limiting inability to split tables that had foreign key relationships across Replicats.

-The new coordinated and integrated Replicat modes help you to apply transactions in parallel on the target database without having to manually split tables into multiple replicates.
+The new coordinated and integrated Replicat modes help you to apply transactions in parallel on the target database without having to manually split tables into multiple Replicats.

 The following sections describe the different Replicat modes.